proplex/proplexvietnam/README.md

 - Nexus Mutual for smart contract insurance.
 - Frontend built in React and hosted via IPFS for decentralized UI delivery.

-With U2U Token as the settlement currency, Proplex achieves complete decentralization, low transaction costs, and high operational stability.
+With ARB Token as the settlement currency, Proplex achieves complete decentralization, low transaction costs, and high operational stability.

 ## Resources